 Total transport cost (excluding flights): £271/$353 per person – £27/$35 a day each on average.

 Most of the things we did in Cape Town were free – walking along the coast, listening to music at the V&A Waterfront, lazing in parks, visiting free museums.
 We did pay for a one-day ticket for the sightseeing bus (270 ZAR/£14/$19) which we used to get to the Kirstenbosch Botanical Gardens (60 ZAR/£3/$4 entry) and to travel down the coast to Camps Bay.
 The only other thing we paid for entry to was the Bo-Kaap Museum at 20 ZAR (£1/$1.50).

 The weather was so windy while we were in Cape Town that we couldn’t do two of the city’s biggest attractions – the Table Mountain Aerial Cableway (255 ZAR/£13/$17) and the boat trip to Robben Island (320 ZAR/£17/$22) but would’ve if we could, so I’m adding them into the budget.

-All our activities at the game lodge were covered, with twice-daily game drives plus an afternoon walk or trip to a hide.
-Tips are extra though and were tough to gauge – articles I read say you should tip around 200–250 ZAR per day to your guide, 100–150 ZAR to your tracker and the same to the lodge staff.
+All our activities at the game lodge were included in the price, with twice-daily game drives plus an afternoon walk or trip to a hide.
+Tips are extra though and can be tough to gauge – articles I read say you should tip around 200–250 ZAR per day to your guide, 100–150 ZAR to your tracker and the same to the lodge staff.
 We ended up going for 1000 ZAR/£53/$69 (mainly based on how much cash we had left on us at the time!).
 And finally we took another sightseeing bus for a quick tour of Johannesburg on our last day (170 ZAR/£9/$12).